 I attended the University of Central Florida for my undergraduate degree in Computer Science.
 During my time there, I was awarded the prestigious Department of Defense SMART Scholarship to complete an undergraduate Honors thesis on automated methods for robots to learn to walk with Prof. Kenneth Stanley.

-When I’m not glued to the computer working on research, I enjoy hiking, geocaching, weight lifting, playing PC and board games, karaoke, and taste testing the fine products of Michigan’s many microbreweries (the latter two often together).
-I regularly travel around the U.S. to teach researchers scientific computing skills at Software Carpentry workshops.
+When I’m not glued to the computer working on research, I enjoy hiking, geocaching, weight lifting, playing PC and board games, karaoke, and taste testing the fine products of Philadelphia’s breweries.
+I also regularly travel around the U.S. to teach researchers scientific computing skills at Software Carpentry workshops.
 I’m always looking for something new to do or try, so if you need a partner for your latest adventure, send me an email.

 Last but not least, I’m a proud dog owner and enthusiast.
 Pictured below is my basenji / jack russell mix, Zack.
 He is a little ball of energy and happiness that never ceases to make me smile.